emecell/training/frontend/CSS.md

 ## Why use CSS?

-The biggest advantage of CSS is the ability to separate structure and content from presentation.Developers can theme widgets, or modify layouts, without touching the HTML.
+The biggest advantage of CSS is the ability to separate structure and content from presentation.
+Developers can theme widgets, or modify layouts, without touching the HTML.
 We can also name and reuse frequently-used groups of styles.
 These can include the following attributes (and more):

 * text color
 * font attributes (face, size, weight, style, line-height)